telefonicaid/fiware-orion/test/functionalTest/README.md

 Next, install the accumulator-server.py script itself:

 ```
-make install_scripts  # add INSTALL_DIR=... if you need to install in an specific place
+make install_scripts  # add INSTALL_DIR=... if you need to install in a specific place
 ```

 and check that you have it in the path: